Our Philosophy

 The only thing that ever really changes is the hook…. the school’s unique “branding.”

-But at ASOP, we aren’t teaching the same material everyone else is teaching (but with a hook)……we’re teaching entirely different material altogether.
-And we’ve worked hard to ensure that that material is both far more sophisticated than what’s offered in conventional workshops, while also being far more accessible to the layperson.
+And we’ve worked hard to ensure that our course material is far more sophisticated and comprehensive than what’s offered in other workshops and tutorials, while still being totally engaging and accessible to the layperson.

 So how can we do that?

-So why is that a virtue?
+Wait, so why is that a virtue?

 So while our program continues to train professional photographers - and train them well - professional photographers account for only about 30% of our student base.

 We’ve found this approach to be far more accurate and more effective than what we were originally taught, and moreover, we’ve found this approach to be more inclusive of a wider range of personality types.
-And we’re proud to say that our program’s effectiveness is now tangibly represented in the work that our students produce, as well as in the diversity of students who produce that work.

-In exchange, this rich mixture of students contributes valuable insights that often go undetected by programs more entrenched within established photography culture, or programs geared more toward one specific demographic.
+In exchange, this rich mixture of students contributes valuable insights that often go undetected by programs more entrenched within established photography culture, or programs more geared toward one specific demographic.

 An In-Depth Look at How our Program Works